 “I hear voices in my head and I love that it’s totally okay.” – Alora Kate

-Linda K. Sienkiewicz is the author of In the Context of Love, adult contemporary fiction about one woman’s needs to tell her story without shame.
+Linda K. Sienkiewicz is the author of the award-winning novel In the Context of Love, a story about one woman’s need to tell the truth without shame.

-2016 Sarton Women’s Fiction Finalist
+Sarton Women’s Fiction Finalist

-2016 Eric Hoffer Book Award Finalist
+Eric Hoffer Book Award Finalist

-2016 Readers’ Favorite Finalist
+Readers’ Favorite Finalist

-2016 USA Book News Best Book Finalist
+USA Book News Best Book Finalist

-2015 Great Midwest Book Fest Honorable Mention.
+Great Midwest Book Fest Honorable Mention.

 “…at once a love story, a cautionary tale, and an inspirational journey.” ~ Bonnie Jo Campbell, author of National Book Award Finalist, American Salvage, and critically acclaimed Once Upon a River,and Mothers, Tell Your Daughters